ozaner/ozaner.github.io/_posts/math/00-0-0-n-tuples.md

 Note that this implies that tuples of different sizes will never be equal.
 Unless, of course, their size difference is only a matter of simultaneous interpretation.

 ## Extraction
 In order to use these tuples, we have to be sure we can produce some formula to extract the their elements.
-The formula for extracting the $i$th element of an $n$-tuple is called the **$i$-th projection**.
+The formula for extracting the $i$th element of an $n$-tuple is called the **$i$th projection**.

 ### Extracting Elements of $2$-tuples
 To extract the first element $\pi_1(P)$ of an ordered pair $P=(a,b)$ we can use the following construction: